Rattle That Lock

-Rattle That Lock is the fourth solo studio album by former Pink Floyd singer and guitarist David Gilmour.
+Rattle That Lock is the fourth solo studio album by the English musician David Gilmour.
 It was released on 18 September 2015 via Columbia Records.
 The artwork for the album was created by Dave Stansbie from The Creative Corporation under the direction of Aubrey Powell, who has worked with Gilmour and Pink Floyd since the late 1960s.

-The album received generally positive reviews from critics and was a commercial success, becoming Gilmour's second UK no.1 solo album.
+The album received generally positive reviews from critics and was a commercial success, becoming Gilmour's second number one solo album in the United Kingdom.
 Gilmour supported the album with the Rattle That Lock Tour throughout 2015 and 2016, with a performance from the tour at the Amphitheatre of Pompeii being made into the live album and video, Live at Pompeii (2017).

 Recording

 The album was recorded at Gilmour's recording studios.
 Phil Manzanera, co-producer of the album, estimated that Gilmour had been writing the material for Rattle That Lock over the previous five years, though he pointed out that one piano piece was recorded 18 years ago in Gilmour's living room.
-Most of the album was recorded at Medina Studio, in Hove – the additional recording was at the Astoria houseboat studio, in both cases by long time collaborator, engineer Andy Jackson.
+Most of the album was recorded at Medina Studio, in Hove – the additional recording was at the Astoria houseboat studio, in both cases by long time collaborator, engineer Andy Jackson and Damon Iddins.
 The final Pink Floyd album, The Endless River, was similarly recorded and produced using a combination of the two studios.
 Orchestra parts were recorded at AIR Studios in London and the Liberty Choir were recorded in a South London church.
 The album was mixed at Astoria and mastering for all formats was performed by James Guthrie and Joel Plante at das boot recording in Lake Tahoe, California.

 The title track "Rattle That Lock" was inspired by and makes use of the SNCF jingle, composed by Michaël Boumendil.
 Gilmour heard and recorded the jingle on his iPhone at Aix-en-Provence station while travelling to visit friends.
 When Boumendil first got a phone message from Gilmour, he thought it might be a prank, so didn't return the call.
-The lyrics for the track were written by Gilmour's wife and long time collaborator, Polly Samson and are based around the themes of Book II of John Milton's Paradise Lost.
+The lyrics for the track were written by Gilmour's wife and long time collaborator Polly Samson and are based around the themes of Book II of John Milton's Paradise Lost.
 The musicians Mica Paris and Louise Marshall, together with the Liberty Choir, perform on the track.

 David's son Gabriel performs piano on the song "In Any Tongue," his recording debut.